-The following section provides troubleshooting information to help diagnose conditions with the Tool Changer and service procedures to help resolve these conditions.
+The following section provides troubleshooting and service information to help diagnose conditions and repair the Tool Changer or control/signal module.

 WARNING: Do not perform maintenance or repair(s) on the Tool Changer or modules unless the Tool is safely supported or placed in the tool stand, all energized circuits (e.g. electrical, air, water, etc.) are turned off, pressurized connections are purged and power is discharged from circuits in accordance with the customer specific safety practices and policies.
 Injury or equipment damage can occur with the Tool not placed and energized circuits on.
 Place the Tool in the tool stand, turn off and discharge all energized circuits, purge all pressurized connections, and verify all circuits are de-energized before performing maintenance or repair(s) on the Tool Changer or modules.